Spectrologer/Chress/docs/DOCUMENTATION_IMPROVEMENTS.md

 # Documentation Improvement Recommendations

-This document outlines the current state of documentation in the Chress project and provides actionable recommendations for improvement.
+This document outlines the current state of documentation in the Chesse project and provides actionable recommendations for improvement.

 ## Current State Analysis